ScopeKreeps/Shame/readme.md

-#Shame - (or #Shame) - for Tweeting Fines
+# #Shame
-To shame those who walk into Mordor.
+For Tweeting Fines to shame those who walk into Mordor.